Opportunity overview

 To apply

-Applicants should provide a cover letter expressing their interest and what skills and experience they would bring to the board, including contact information.
+Applicants should provide a cover letter expressing their interest and what skills and experience they would bring to the Board.
+Please include contact information.

-The Nomination Committee will review all applications.
+The Nominations Committee will review all applications.
 Select candidates will be contacted by May 27 for an interview.

 Only those candidates selected for an interview will be contacted.
-We thank all applicants for their interest in working at Trans Canada Trail.
+We thank all applicants for their interest in the Trans Canada Trail.